NCBI-Hackathons/MASSIF-BLAST/README.md

 * The second module uses other DNA-sequencing data to repair areas of the genome that did not assemble well.
 * The third module does the same as the second, but with RNA-sequencing data.

-Currently, a user can run individual module depending on their needs.
+Currently, a user can run individual modules depending on their needs.
+Pipelining the modules so that users can run them in tandem will be added in the future.
 Other modules, such as an annotator of exogenous virus contamination or a polyploid detector, can be easily incorporated later on.

 ## Setup
 ### System